numediart/vsensebox/GETSTARTED.md

     vsensebox.reset()
     ```
   - For the details of GUI functions and configurations, check [Configurations page](https://rathaumons.github.io/vsensebox/vsensebox/config.html).
-  - Check the [example page](https://rathaumons.github.io/vsensebox/examples.html) for some real coding!
+  - Check the [Examples page](https://rathaumons.github.io/vsensebox/examples.html) for some real coding!
 * For ***Linux***, if the GUI does not work, you might need to install these:
   ```
   sudo apt-get install '^libxcb.*-dev' libx11-xcb-dev libglu1-mesa-dev libxrender-dev libxi-dev libxkbcommon-dev libxkbcommon-x11-dev